ltgoslo/norne/README.md

-# Named Entity annotations in NDT
+# NORwegian Named Entities

 ## The resource

+Named entity annotations on top of Norwegian Dependency Treebank.

 ### About the Norwegian Dependency Treebank (NDT)